GracieJ123/LITA_CAPSTONE_PROJECT2/README.md

 ### PROJECT OVERVIEW
 ----
-This data analysis aims to generate insight into the sales performance of a retail store.
-So the need for exploration of the sales data to uncover key insights, to make reasonable decisions which enable to tell compelling stories and know the performances from our data.
+This data analysis aims to generate insight into the customer data for a subscription service to identify segments and trends.
+The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+So the need for exploration of the customer data to uncover key insights, to make reasonable decisions which enable to tell compelling stories and know the performances from our data.

 ### DATA SOURCES
 ----